matahina/transcripts-made-easy/README.md

 ## Special use case of Whisper-Afr

 This model requires connection to HuggingFace, being logged in, so you have to ask for access to this model (https://huggingface.co/Sunbird/faster-whisper-51-african-languages) then fill an access token in the file `token.txt` to be able to use it.

+# Disk space usage

+### Python packages

+With the lazy Windows installer, all Python packages are bundled in `_internal` directory.

+With python pip, packages are either in your venv directory (`asr_stuff` in the how-to) on Linux; on in `C:\Users\<your_username>\AppData\Local\Programs\Python\Python3X\Lib\site-packages\` on Windows.

+Disk usage for python packages can be up to 3 or 4 GB.

+### For models data

+Models data are downloaded in `cache` directory, at the same level as the python scripts.

+You can remove it to save disk space.
+Remember model data will have to be downloaded again to be run (with 'online' option).

 # Sources, References and Resources